 In this post, we will try to help you find the best option for where to store luggage in DC, including a new trend in Airbnb inspired luggage storage.

-Vertoe has multiple locations in Washington, DC and they are adding locations rapidly.
+They have over 25 locations in Washington DC covering the entire city and they are adding locations very rapidly.
 Many of their locations are open 24/7.

-Vertoe’s rates are among the cheapest in DC.
-Bags cost $5.95/day (online price) and they have deals for groups.
+Vertoe’s rates are among the cheapest in Washington DC.
+Bags cost $5.95/day (online price).
 See their pricing page for more information.
-To get 5% off your storage fee, use the coupon code vertoeshare.

-Vertoe gets great reviews on Google and Yelp, having won the “People love us on Yelp Award” for 2017, and we also like how Vertoe users get to rate and review each of their locations, reviews that you could read before checking your bags.
-Reach out to their 24/7 customer support.
+Vertoe users get to rate and review each of their locations, reviews that you could read before checking your bags.

 This option is only for the time you’re visiting the museum and the lockers aren’t big enough to store large suitcases, but if you have small carry-ons or backpacks, you may find this a good place to stash your bags while you explore the museum.